raymondEhlers/alice-jet-hadron/README.md

 A few things to keep in mind when developing tests:

-- Capture the logs written in the logging module via the caplog fixture.
-The logging level can be set via `caplog.set_level(loggingLevel)`.
-The easiest approach is to set a global logging level for a set of tests.
+- You can capture the logs from the modules via the logging mixin.
+The default level is set to debug since I think it is most likely to be the right level to aid when tests fail.
-Normally, this would be somewhat less than ideal, but for the tests, it seems to be fine.
-- Be certain to write docs to describe the tests.
+- Be certain to write docs to describe the tests!